Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint5-mid/index.md

 ![Fabulous F Value](fValue2.png)

 ## What we did last week
+- Create prototype (iteration 2) for data processor/ publisher
-- Hold second round of prototype testing sessions - data processor / publisher)
+- Hold second round of prototype testing sessions
 - Reference data - controlled vocabularies such as local authority codes
-- Data processor/publisher - Prototype (iteration 2)

 ## What we're planning to do this week
 - Access for full data cubes for Statswales2 [ON HOLD 18/04/2024]